DanieleMaijnelli/Cybersecurity-Report/Attack on DC-1 Virtual Machine.md

 #### Valid Accounts &rarr; Default Accounts

 Before I used a SQL injection to gain initial access, therefore a DBMS is being executed on the target machine, now the objective is to access the databases inside the target machine with root privileges.
-I abuse the default credentials composed of user: root and password: *blank*, with the command `mysql -u root`.
+I abuse the default credentials composed of **username:root** and **password:*blank***, with the command `mysql -u root`.

 ![Privilege_Escalation](Screen5.png)